timb-machine-mirrors/CoolerVoid-casper-fs/README.md

 # Tool Features
 * Tool to interpret YAML file and generate a C language file "Linux kernel module".
 * YAML context is a white screen to create your custom module in kernel land.
-Yes is not hard when you use HiddenWall.
+Yes is not hard when you use Casper-FS.
 * The resource to generate the hidden kernel module, yes is invisible not even the root user can see it.
 * The resource to turn the Linux kernel module visible, passing a key to enable the context.
 * The resource to turn any file into a file system invisible(not even root can see it).